alimanfoo/pysamstats/README.md

     if no region specified.

-* **gc** - Percentage GC content in the reference at this position (depends on window length and offset).
+* **gc** - Percentage GC content in the reference at this position (depends on window length and offset specified).

 * **dp_normed_median_gc** - As *dp_normed_median* but normalised by
     positions with the same percent GC composition.